 |10 or more||10.00|

 We consider four outcomes.
-At T1.5, mothers reported the weight and height of their children at birth, which we mean-center within child sex for analysis.
+At T1.5, mothers reported the weight and height of their children at birth.
 We measured the current circumference of children's heads, and calculated their sex- and age-specific z-scores using WHO norms.
 At T2, children were administered the Kaufman Assessment Battery for Children (Lichtenberger & Kaufman, 2010).
 Our analyses use the Mental Processing Index (MPI), which measures general mental processing ability (i.e., intelligence) and excludes an assessment of acquired knowledge.
 Like traditional intelligence measures, the MPI is normed to have a mean of 100 and an SD of 15.

 |Mothers reporting, either timepoint||576|